Danuta Wałęsa

 Danuta grew up the second of nine children in Krypy village near Węgrów (Krypy, Gmina Liw).
 She was working in a flower shop near the Lenin Shipyard in Gdańsk when she met Lech Wałęsa, then an electrician.
 After they married, she began using her middle name more than her first name, per Lech's request.
 She was more resolutely anti-Communist than her husband.
 During her husband's frequent interrogations by the SB in the 1980s, she was known to openly taunt officers who came to pick him up.

-Released in 2011, Danuta Wałęsa's autobiography Marzenia i tajemnice ("Dreams and Secrets", coauthored by Piotr Adamowicz) has sold over 400,000 copies.
+Released in 2011, Danuta Wałęsa's autobiography Marzenia i tajemnice ("Dreams and Secrets", coauthored with Piotr Adamowicz) has sold over 400,000 copies.

+In 2022, she was awarded the title of an Honorary Citizen of Gdańsk.